|

 - a layer of organic matter that forms between

-the soil and the surface of the lawn.
+the soil and the surface of the turfgrass in a lawn.
 It is made up of

 both living and dead material such as stems, roots and